Ćuk converter: Isolated Ćuk converter

 For isolated version of Ćuk converter, an AC transformer and an additional capacitor must be added.
 Because the isolated Ćuk converter is isolated, the output-voltage polarity can be chosen freely.

 As the non-isolated Ćuk converter, the isolated Ćuk converter can have an output voltage magnitude that is either greater than or less than the input voltage magnitude, even with a 1:1 AC transformer.
 However, the turns ratio can be controlled to reduce device stress on the input side.
 Additionally, the parasitic elements of the transformer, namely leakage inductance and magnetizing inductance can be used to modify the circuit into a resonant converter circuit which has much improved efficiency.

 Related structures

 Inductor coupling

 Instead of using two discrete inductor components, many designers implement a coupled inductor Ćuk converter, using a single magnetic component that includes both inductors on the same core.
 The transformer action between the inductors inside that component gives a coupled inductor Ćuk converter with lower output ripple than a Ćuk converter using two independent discrete inductor components.

 Zeta converter

 A zeta converter is a non-isolated, non-inverting, buck-boost power supply topology.
+Unlike the Ćuk and SEPIC converters, which are configured with a standard boost converter consisting of a series inductor and parallel switch, a zeta converter is configured with a buck converter constructed from a series switch and parallel inductor.
+The zeta converter typically uses a high-side PFET for the series switch, in contrast to the typical implementation of a low-side NFET in Ćuk and SEPIC converters.
+The zeta converter topology benefits from lower output voltage ripple and easier compensation than SEPIC converters.
+The tradeoff is higher input voltage ripple, the need for a large capacitor, and a specialised controller capable of driving a PFET.